AdamRatcliffe-TomTom/mapbox-map-menu/README.md

 # Map menu for Mapbox GL JS and Maplibre GL JS

-A simple menu control for use cases such as toggling the visibility of map layers.
+Menu component for use cases such as toggling the visibility of map layers.

 ## Usage